*Updated: July 3, 2025

 How to calm a dog down when guests arrive?

 Honestly, the best way is to have your dog leashed for initial greetings.
-Then let your dog get used to the strangers and slowly let your dog explore.
+Then let your dog get used to the strangers, and then slowly let your dog explore the party.

-However, also give your dog toys, a safe place to retreat, and lots of exercise prior to guests arriving.
-Moreover, you’ll want to make sure your dog knows basic commands such as sit, stay, down, let it go, and wait.
+Also, give your dog toys, a safe place to retreat, and lots of exercise prior to guests arriving.
+Additionally, you’ll want to make sure your dog knows basic commands such as sit, stay, down, let it go, and wait.
 These will be very valuable to you for your party and guests.

-Although, if this doesn’t work, you may want to try a calming aid, when it’s super windy or there are fireworks.
+Although, if this doesn’t work, you may want to try a calming aid.

 How to train a dog to be calm when visitors come?